Use this guide to growing your Seed Pantry flower bulbs indoors and enjoy those spring-time blooms inside at Christmas and over the winter period.

 - When the main shoot is around 7-10cm tall, move the glass into a sunny position.

-- Turn the glass a little every few days to prevent the plant growing lopsided as it grows towards the light, topping up the water every now and again to keep the water level stable.
+- Turn the glass a little every few days to prevent the plant growing lopsided, as they’ll grow towards the light.
+Top up the water every now and again to keep the water level stable.

-Once your hyacinths have flowered, allow them to die down and then plant them in the garden at a depth of twice their own height.
+Once your hyacinths have flowered, allow them to die down before planting them in the garden at a depth of twice their own height.

 Seed Pantry Team 🌼